awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 This version also includes the following changes:
 + Support for Amazon S3 import\.
 For more information, see [Importing Amazon S3 Data into an RDS for PostgreSQL DB Instance](PostgreSQL.Procedural.Importing.md#USER_PostgreSQL.S3Import)\.
 + Multiple major version upgrade is available to PostgreSQL 10\.7 from certain previous PostgreSQL versions\.
-For more information, see [Major Version Upgrades for PostgreSQL](USER_UpgradeDBInstance.PostgreSQL.md#USER_UpgradeDBInstance.PostgreSQL.MajorVersion)\.
+For more information, see [ Choosing a Major Version Upgrade for PostgreSQL ](USER_UpgradeDBInstance.PostgreSQL.md#USER_UpgradeDBInstance.PostgreSQL.MajorVersion)\.

 For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.